Labyrinth

 Labyrinth Welcome Statement

 The labyrinth is for all people!
 Like the labyrinth, we are open and welcoming to all people.
 We are not just open to everyone, but we actively invite everyone to walk with us.
 We value and honor the unique contributions that your journey will bring to the labyrinth in terms of education, opinions, culture, ethnicity, race, sex, gender identity and expression, nation of origin, age, languages spoken, veteran’s status, financial status, marital status, color, religion, disability, sexual orientation, and beliefs.
-As the Webster UCC community says, “Whoever you are, wherever you are on life’s journey, you are welcome here.”
+As it has been said, “Whoever you are, wherever you are on life’s journey, you are welcome here.”

 Labyrinth Resources